tiny-bow/ribbon-language/README.md

 Running `zig build --help` will give an overview of the build api.
 Alternatively, [tasks.json](./.vscode/tasks.json) provides a good overview, even if you are not using VS Code.

-The driver (`zig build run`) as of now just parses code and prints the AST back to you, as current development is focused on the IR and backend.

 #### Notes